Dimab92/Dimab92/README.md

 Installed and configured all necessary tools for server operation

 ## Bash Scripting:
-Developed Bash scripts to automate cloning of GitHub repositories via SSH
+Writing Bash scripts to automate daily tasks and make work easier.

-Created versioned .tar.gz backups with dynamic filename generation (version_1.0.0, 1.0.1, etc.)

-Implemented logic for version incrementing, backup retention (--max-backups), and batch execution (--max-runs)

-Used jq to create and update versions.json tracking backup metadata (version, size, date)

-Managed file operations (compression, deletion, creation) entirely through Bash
+Created one script that:

+Clones GitHub repository using SSH

+Makes compressed backup files with version numbers

+Tracks backup info in a JSON file using jq

+Deletes old backups if needed

+Can run many backups in one go

 ## Docker and Containerization:
-Authored Dockerfile to containerize the backup script, enabling consistent execution environments.
+Wrote a Dockerfile to run the backup script inside a container

-Ensured secure handling of sensitive data through Docker volumes and environment variables.

-Configured container to persist backup files to the host system using mounted volumes.
+Used Docker volumes to keep backup files safe and outside the container

+Used environment variables to protect sensitive data

+Backups are saved to the host system so they are not lost when the container stops